kenyy28/SingleRSC/README.md

-## RSC-Single-Player
+## SingleRSC
-RSC Single Player is a standalone single player RSC reproduction and sandbox.
+SingleRSC is a standalone single player RSC reproduction and sandbox.
 The application handles itself entirely and does not rely on a local server nor database.
 ## Requirements
 Java 8 or newer
 ## Instructions